ying531/ying531.github.io/_pages/talk.md

 ---

 ---

+- **Empirical Evidence on the Predictive Role of Covariate Shift in Effect Generalization**
+  - *Joint Conference on Statistics and Data Science, China, July 2025*
+  - *2025 WNAR/IMS Annual Meeting, June 2025*

+<span> </span>

 - **Conformal Alignment: Knowing When to Trust Foundation Models with Guarantees**
   - *ENAR Annual Meeting, March 2025*
+  - *IMSI Long Program on Uncertainty Quantification and Artifical Intelligence, March 2025*
   - *International Conference on Statistics and Data Science, December 2024*
   - *ASA Conference on Statistical Learning and Data Science, November 2024*
   - *Data Science and Engineering Lab, Michigan State Universty, October 2024*